 Figure 4.6 MIKE 21 Flow Model FM: Solution Technique In this example the flooding and drying should be included, because many areas in the Grådyb tidal area will dry out during the simulation.
 If you choose not to include flooding and drying, the model will blow up in situations with dry areas.
 In the 'Flood and Dry' dialogue it is possible to include flood and dry, see Figure 4.7.
-In our case select a Drying depth of 0.005 m and a Flooding depth of 0.05 m.
-The Wetting depth should be 0.1 m.
+In our case select a Drying depth of 0.005 m and a Wetting depth of 0.1 m.
 These are default values.
 As the density variation is not taken into account in this example the density should be specified as 'Barotropic' in the 'Density ' dialogue, see Figure 4.8.